-The pressure of water closing around her, the impact of water hard as stone hitting the bottoms of her feet, her muscles tensing and locking at the numbing cold of the water— it was too much.
+The pressure of water closing around her, the impact of it hitting the bottoms of her feet, her muscles tensing and locking at the numbing cold of it— it was too much.
 Her limbs dragged and her heart beat in her ears as she swam to the surface, swam on and on until she thought she’d never breathe again.
 She’d die here, so close to freedom but stuck in Unity’s shadow.

-She broke the surface of the water with a gasp only for the waves to catch her and push her back down.
-When she surfaced again, she only managed a few great, heaving breaths before she realized she didn’t see Roman.
-She spun around, looking for him among the foamy waves.
+She broke the surface of the water with a gasp only for the waves to push her back down again.
+When she surfaced a second time, she only managed a few great, heaving breaths before she realized she didn’t see Roman.
+She turned, looking for him among the foamy waves.
 Had he not jumped?
 Was he still up there?
 Had that marionite woman gotten him?

 Maebhe spun to see Drys perched on a flat rock about thirty feet away, their hand outstretched toward her.
 Before she could swim that way, Roman finally surfaced in the space between them, gasping and panting.